 What are the disadvantages of silk?

 While silk is renowned for its luxurious feel and hypoallergenic properties, it does have some drawbacks.
 One notable disadvantage is its susceptibility to damage from sunlight, which can cause fading and weakening of the fabric over time.
-Additionally, silk tends to be more delicate and may require special care during cleaning, making it less practical for those who prefer low-maintenance fabrics.
+And silk tends to be more delicate and may require special care during cleaning, making it less practical for those who prefer low-maintenance fabrics.

 What is the coolest fabric for hot weather?